Tradition and Innovation

 The family took on from the original plan with much dedication and sacrifice.
 They began by selling good quality bulk wine and later proceeded to wine bottling.
 The results were successful and the first product to hit the market was the Labicum wine, an excellent vintage of white wine that is named after Colonna’s ancient name, Labicum Quintanense.

-Immediately committed to promoting the territory, the Cardone Winery, then called Azienda Vitivinicola Francesca Cardone Donati, has been one of the founding members of the Strada dei Vini dei Castelli Romani (local Wine’s route) later becoming a full supporter of the new DOC Roma.
+Immediately committed to promoting the territory, Cardone Winery, then called Azienda Vitivinicola Francesca Cardone Donati, has been one of the founding members of the Strada dei Vini dei Castelli Romani (local Wine’s route) later becoming a full supporter of the new DOC Roma.

 The company has been a pioneer in the business as promoter of organic culture for many years.
-Over the following thirty years, it has remained loyal to its family creed thus consolidating its position in the local market: Francesca promotes organic products while guaranteeing a Zero Kilometer supply chain and sale.
+Over the following thirty years, it has remained loyal to its family creed thus consolidating its position in the local market: Francesca promotes organic products while guaranteeing a Zero Kilometre supply chain and sale.
 She keeps close contact with her customers by being continuously present in markets, fairs and directly supplying solidarity purchasing groups.
 She is keen on introducing her products by giving detailed descriptions as well as all the additional information that lies behind the bottle.

 Having affirmed the choice of organic farming that has characterized the company since its inception, in 2020 it started integrating some of the principles of biodynamic agriculture into its vineyards.
-Today, the Cardone Winery is a well-established business in the continuously expanding organic wine market in the Lazio region.
+Today, Cardone Winery is a well-established business in the continuously expanding organic wine market in Latium.
 The winery’s products are known and appreciated by the most demanding, health-conscious and environmentally friendly customers who prefer a natural and authentic product and are keen on discovering or perhaps rediscovering the taste of a wine from the past.

 As Francesca now finds herself in a totally different scenario compared to the past and in a much more diffused organic farming culture, she strongly believes in the great value of this territory and its products and therefore is proud to promote awareness and quality out of the region.